Xilinx/PYNQ/docs/source/9_creating_overlays.rst

 There should be few overlays used for many different applications.

-Provided Overlays
+Existing Overlays
 -----------------

 Two overlays are currently included in the Pynq repository; pmod, and audiovideo.
 Both can be found here:

    Pynq/zybo/vivado

 A makefile exists in the same location that can be used to build the Vivado projects, and generate the bitstreams for the overlays.

 Once the projects have been built, they can be opened in Vivado and modified to create a new overlay, or a new overlay can be created.

-Integratig new overlays into Pynq
+Integrating new overlays into Pynq
 -------------------------------------
 Creating overlays for experienced FPGA/Zynq designers using Vivado should be familiar.

 The important part of the process of creating a new overlay is the interface to the Pynq environment.

-The Zynq design should be created as normal.
+It is recommended to use an existing overlay to encorporate the settings for the Zynq PS, and the existing PS/PL interfaces.
+The Zynq PL design can then be added to the existing design.
 As with any application running on Zynq, the interface between the software and hardware is via the memory map for the PS and PL.

 Pynq includes the MMIO switch which can be used to read and write from the PL memory system.
 Once the Overlay has been designed, the MMIO can be used to read and write data to the PL.
 The same design principles for Zynq designs apply to creating overlays when choosing PS/PL interfaces and transferring data.